laurennmurphy/laurennor3.github.io/_posts/2015-06-28-t3-arrays-hashes.md

 ---
 layout: post
 title: Arrays and Hashes
-tags: technical, dbc
+tags: technical, ruby
 ---
 ##Arrays & Hashes##

-###Week 3 of DBC's Remote Prepwork###

 ###06/28/2015###

-This was my first week coding with Ruby through the DBC program.
 Ruby is a programming language developed in the 90s by Yukihiro 'Matz' Matsumoto.
-Though I was excited about intro to Ruby week, I was still anxious about getting started.
-Learning Ruby is a bit like learning a foreign language minus the speaking bit.In order to solve problems using the language, you have to learn how to think in the language.
-So far, this is still a work in progress for me.
-In comparison to some of the other programming languages I've encountered its syntax is more simplified and forgiving.
+I've found that studying Ruby is a bit like learning a foreign language minus the speaking bit.
+In order to solve problems using the language, you have to learn how to think in the language.
+So far, this is still a work-in-progress for me.
+In comparison to some of the other programming languages I've encountered, its syntax is more simplified and forgiving.
+I believe this is why this is a popular backend programming language among beginners.

-Some of the Ruby concepts we focused on this week were arrays and hashes.
+This week I learned about arrays and hashes.
 Even though arrays and hashes are used to create collections of items, they differ in usage.

 In the examples below, I created examples of an array and hash on [repl.it](repl.it), an online coding site.
 In the first example, I created an array called 'favorite_movies.'
 Each movie responds to an number 0-5.
 In Ruby, numbers are referred to as integers.
 The second example is a hash called "tv_shows" created using keys and values.